-Foregoing the usual cream cheese and bread crumb mushroom stuffing in exchange for higher-end lump crabmeat and Italian Fontina, I wanted to ensure those two ingredients were front and center.
+Forgoing the usual cream cheese and bread crumb mushroom stuffing in exchange for higher-end lump crabmeat and Italian Fontina, I wanted to ensure those two ingredients were front and center.
 I did use some panko to bind the stuffing, but crab dominated, while the cheese provided the creamy texture and slightly nutty flavor that mingled well with the other members of the stuffing, including white wine and lemon.
 The spongy and earthy vessel that the stuffing sat in rounded out the whole deal.

 It only takes one taste to know that these are something special—a more decadent take on the stuffed mushroom that's a nice way to start off a new year filled with delicious small bites.

-- 3 tablespoons unsalted butter
+3 tablespoons unsalted butter

-3 tablespoons finely chopped shallots (About 1 medium)
+3 tablespoons finely chopped shallots (about 1 medium)

-- 2 tablespoons dry white wine
+2 tablespoons dry white wine

-- 1/2 cup panko-style bread crumbs
+1/2 cup panko-style bread crumbs

-- 1/3 pound fresh lump crabmeat
+1/3 pound fresh lump crabmeat

-- 1/2 cup shredded Italian fontina cheese, divided
+1/2 cup shredded Italian fontina cheese, divided

-- 1 tablespoon freshly squeezed lemon juice from 1 lemon
+1 tablespoon freshly squeezed lemon juice from 1 lemon

-- 1 teaspoon paprika
+1 teaspoon paprika

-- Pinch of cayenne pepper
+Pinch cayenne pepper

-- Kosher salt and freshly ground black pepper
+Kosher salt and freshly ground black pepper

-- 24 medium crimini mushrooms, wiped clean, stems removed
+24 medium crimini mushrooms, wiped clean, stems removed

-- 2 tablespoons olive oil
+2 tablespoons olive oil

 Melt butter in medium skillet over medium heat.
 When foaming subsides, add shallots and cook, stirring, until softened, about 5 minutes.
 Add white wine and cook for 1 minute more.
 Stir in panko bread crumbs, remove from heat, let cool for 10 minutes.
 Stir in crabmeat, 1/3 cup fontina cheese, lemon juice, and paprika.
 Season with salt and pepper to taste.